Football in Australia: Terminology

 In Australia, "football" may refer to any of several popular codes.
-These include Australian Football, rugby league, rugby union, and association football.
+These include Australian rules football, rugby league, rugby union and association football.

-As is the case in the United States and Canada, association football has traditionally been referred to in Australia as soccer.
+As is the case in the United States and Canada, association football has traditionally been referred to in Australia as "soccer".
 Historically, the sport has been referred to as association football, English association football, British association rules and British football.
-It is also sometimes referred to in the media as "the round ball game", "the world game" and "international football".
+It is also sometimes referred to in the media as "the round ball game" and "the world game" (the latter giving its name to a soccer television show).

-The governing body for association football is 'Football Australia' and the term football is becoming more popular.

-Australian Football can be referred to as "Australian rules football", "Australian football" (the official name of the sport), "Aussie rules", "football" or "footy" (Particularly in Victoria, South Australia, Western Australia, Tasmania).
-In its developing states (Queensland, New South Wales and the ACT) is referred to as "AFL" (the AFL markets the sport under the name of its premier competition in these areas).
-Historically, the sport outside Victoria has been referred to as Victorian rules, the Victorian game and association football (after its first intercolonial governing body, the Victorian Football Association).
+Australian rules football can be referred to as Australian football (the official name of the sport), Aussie rules, football or footy (particularly in Victoria, South Australia, Western Australia and Tasmania).
+In other states (Queensland, New South Wales and the Australian Capital Territory) it is often referred to as "AFL" (the AFL markets the sport under the name of its premier competition in these areas).
+Historically, the sport outside of Victoria has been referred to as Victorian rules, the Victorian game and association football (after its first intercolonial governing body, the Victorian Football Association).

-Rugby league can be referred to as league, footy, football, league football or rugby.
+Rugby league can be referred to as league, footy, football, league football, NRL or rugby.

 Rugby union can be referred to as union, rugby football, football, footy or rugby.

+The earliest-established clubs in each of the three non-soccer codes are all named "FC" (Football Club), including Melbourne FC and Geelong FC in Australian rules, Sydney University FC and Wallaroo FC in rugby union, and South Sydney DRLFC in rugby league.